RockefellerArchiveCenter/project_electron/content/archival-access-values.md

 Minimize the amount and sensitivity of user data collected (including by and via third parties), and apply sensible data retention policies.

 ## Generative
-Support multiple pathways into and through description and records including people, organization and subjects.
+Support multiple pathways into and through description and records including people, organizations and subjects.
 Support multiple modes of inquiry including machines, humans and machine-assisted humans.
 Encourage and reward curiosity.

 ## Responsive and accessible
 Adapt to users’ needs and their devices.